-NOTE: If you download an .ONPreset or .ONP file (for use with Effects), you can simply double-click on it to install it.
-For more information, see the Presets section of this guide, starting on page 51.
+NOTE: If you download an .ONPreset or .ONP file (for use with Effects), double-click on it to install it.
+For more information, see Presets on page 61.

 USING EXTRAS

 You access borders, textures, LUTs and sun flares from within those four filter types in Effects.
 To use them follow these steps: